Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ```

+We don't only have one song though.. so this is where collections come in!

 ### Collections
 Collections allow us to handle many instances of a model in a more efficient way.
-Because we want a many songs on our cd, instead of a single, let's make a collection!
+We want many songs on our cd, instead of only a single one.
+So let's make a collection that will handle that for us!

 Much like model, starting a collection is pretty simple.
 All we have to do is set another capitalized, camel-cased variable to ``Backbone.Collection.extend({});``.
-Inside, we set what model this is a collection of, in this case, it's songs.
+Inside, we set what model this is a collection of, in this case, it is Song (the model we defined earlier).

-Now we can use our array of songs and
+When we create a new collection, we can pass an array of objects (like songData) as an argument.
+Doing so will create all the new song models for us!
 ```javascript
 var MixCd = Backbone.Collection.extend({
   model: Song